Arbelaezch/react-tictactoe-tutorial/README.md

 # react-tictactoe-tutorial

-My runthrough of the TicTacToe tutorial project offered in the React Docs
+My runthrough of the TicTacToe tutorial project offered in the React Docs.